Chile Passport and Visa Information

 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 US Citizens can refer to the US Department of State’s website for more information regarding passports.

 A student visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into your passport.
-All US passport holders are required to obtain a student visa prior to departure.
 This process can take 2–3 months or longer to complete.
-During this time, the consulate will have your actual passport while your visa is processed.
 Traveling internationally prior to the start of your study abroad program will interfere with your visa application process.
-An FBI background check is required in order to apply for a visa and may take between 12-14 weeks in addition to the visa processing time to obtain so be sure to allow yourself time.
+An FBI background check is required in some instances in order to apply for a visa and may take between 12-14 weeks in addition to the visa processing time to obtain so be sure to allow yourself time.

 Further information will be posted to your USAC Student Gateway account in the USAC Visa Guide, which you will receive about 4 months prior to the program start.
 Program Advisors in the Central Office are also available to answer any visa questions you may have.